-Currently, Rep. Paul Ryan (R-WI) has presented an alternative budget roadmap that would privatize Social Security and Medicare, replacing the latter with private vouchers.
+It certainly is interesting to see a Republican not talk in any euphemistic terms about personal accounts, or about saving the system, etc., but to openly admit that the goal is to no longer provide the social benefits themselves, and to transition away from them.Currently, Rep. Paul Ryan (R-WI) has presented an alternative budget roadmap that would privatize Social Security and Medicare, replacing the latter with private vouchers.
 So far, nine Republicans including Rep. Roscoe Bartlett (R-MD), Rep. Rep. Marsha Blackburn (R-TN) and Rep. Jeb Hensarling (R-TX) have signed on to co-sponsor Ryan’s budget roadmap.
-BachmannÂ is not a co-sponsor of the Ryan plan -- she in fact goes much further, by apparently wanting to abolish the program entirely.
+BachmannÂ is not a co-sponsor of the Ryan plan — she in fact goes much further, by apparently wanting to abolish the program entirely.

-It will be a very good question, to see just how many other Republicans are willing to talk like this during the mid-terms -- and also how actively the Democrats will use Bachmann’s plan as a political tool against the GOP.
+It will be a very good question, to see just how many other Republicans are willing to talk like this during the mid-terms — and also how actively the Democrats will use Bachmann’s plan as a political tool against the GOP.